RohanPoojary/go-terminator/README.md

 ## Introduction

 When building long-running applications or services, it's important to ensure that resources are properly cleaned up when the process is terminated.
-The `terminator` package helps manage the graceful termination of your application by providing a simple mechanism to register resources that need to be closed when the process receives termination signals.
+The `go-terminator` package helps manage the graceful termination of your application by providing a simple mechanism to register resources that need to be closed when the process receives termination signals.

 ## Installation